How it works

 Internships for the Pharmaceutical Sciences student

-Alverno’s Internship Office, which is connected to more than 2,000 partner sites, can help you find the right opportunity to advance your goals.
-Some past internships sites have included the Medical College of Wisconsin, the Milwaukee County Health Department, Sigma Aldrich and the Water Technology Accelerator at the Global Water Center.
+Alverno’s internship office, which is connected to more than 2,000 partner sites, can help you find the right opportunity to advance your goals.
+Some past internships sites have included MCW, the Milwaukee County Health Department, Sigma Aldrich and the Water Technology Accelerator at the Global Water Center.

 How you can use your degree

-Most students will elect to go on to pharmacy school at Concordia.
+Most students will elect to go on to pharmacy school at Concordia or MCW.
 But if you decide to go straight into the workforce, your science degree will prepare you for a variety of jobs in research, industry or teaching.

 Have questions about studying Pharmaceutical Sciences at Alverno?
 We invite you to connect with faculty to learn more.